-The long period swell reaching the farm site from the north and north east fetches, bounded/limited by the North Island will be attenuated by refraction and diffraction effects resulting from the presence of the Chetwode Islands on the wave approach path to the farm site.
+The long period swell reaching the farm site from the north east fetch, bounded/limited by the North Island will be attenuated by refraction and diffraction effects resulting from the presence of the Chetwode Islands on the wave approach path to the farm site.
 Although reduced in height from the open sea condition the swell waves will still be an important, even governing, load case for the structural design of the farm structure.
-The swell wave lengths are greater than the diameter of the plastic circles.

-The tidal current speeds at the North Blowhole Point Site (34) are similar to the currents experienced at Waitata and Te Pangu.
-The longitudinal axis of the farm is aligned with the tidal flows approximately parallel to the coast between Blowhole Point and Mataka Point.
+The tidal current speeds at the Horseshoe Bay site are similar to, but less than, the currents experienced at Waitata and Te Pangu.
+The longitudinal axis of the farm is at roughly 45° to the ebb tidal flows which follow the line of the coast south of the Point.

-The proposed farm site is located in deep water, in water depths ranging from 28 m to over 80 m.
-The seabed at the farm location slopes offshore down in to the centre of the north entrance to Pelorus Sound and consists of sandy mud with a varying component of shell gravel.
+The proposed farm site is located in water depths ranging from 30 m to close to 50 m.
+The seabed at the farm location is formed predominantly by soft sediment - sandy mud.